bradmann/marklogic-rowbot/README.md

 Note: Each Query thread manages it's own insert threads

-3. When all QueryBot Threads are complete, RowBot updates the [rowbot-report](#Sample-rowbot-report.json) file with updated insertion information.
+3. When all QueryBot Threads are complete, RowBot updates the [rowbot-report](#sample-rowbot-report) file with updated insertion information.

 4. RowBot exits

-### Sample rowbot-report.json
+### Sample rowbot-report

 ```
 {